Acting Director, Software Solutions Division

-Anita Carleton is currently the deputy director of the Software Solutions Division at the Software Engineering Institute, Carnegie Mellon University, and has more than 25 years of technical and management experience in the software engineering industry.
+Anita Carleton is currently the acting director of the Software Solutions Division at the Software Engineering Institute, Carnegie Mellon University, and has more than 25 years of technical and management experience in the software engineering industry.
 She provides leadership for the research, development, and transition of methods and technologies that encapsulate best practices for software engineering, management, and measurement.

 During her tenure at the SEI, she has held several technical and leadership roles including director of the SEI Software Engineering Process Management Program, where she provided leadership in researching, developing, and broadly transitioning best practices for software-reliant systems.
 The SEI models of engineering, management, and measurement practices have been used throughout the software industry worldwide.
 As director, she managed the SEI's software development and measurement initiatives, which included the Capability Maturity Model Integration (CMMI), a framework that helps organizations increase the maturity of their processes to improve long-term business performance; the Team Software Process (TSP), a software engineering method designed to yield high-quality software and high-performance teams; and the applications of measurement and analysis techniques.
 In 2012, she provided technical leadership for the successful spinout of the CMMI product suite to the CMMI Institute, a subsidiary of Carnegie Innovations, Carnegie Mellon University's technology commercialization enterprise.